Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Long-term Stability

 \section{Long-term Stability}

-At this point we have compared the integrators accuracy and performance for some dynamical times.
-A natural question arises about if HamSp advantages are relevant for realistic long term integration.
+At this point we have compared the accuracy and performance of the integrators for some dynamical times.
+A natural question arises about if HHS advantages are relevant for realistic long-term integration.
 Dark matter halos survive around $30-200$ dynamical times in cosmological simulations depending on the merger/accretion history \citep{2015MNRAS.447.3693K}.
-As before we investigated the stability of energy, linear and angular momentum and density centroid for our fiducial isolated halo model, this time for hundreds of dynamical times, results are presented in figure \ref{fig:HA_long}.
-Energy conservation is quite close to the global step LeapF behaviour during the first $20-40$ dynamical times (consistent with our previous tests), however after that it starts to slowly drift in agreement to the reversibility tests presented above.
-The drift seems to get smaller at the end of the simulation ($\sim 700\, t_\mathrm{dyn}$).
-AKDK quickly drifts to a considerably larger energy error and keeps systematically growing, although it does not flattens like HamSp.
-The yellow curve represents the HamSp$\,-\,$sTSS version that delays the step hierarchy updating, as we observed before it behaves as AKDK but with smaller accuracy, although it is quite faster.
-For linear and angular momentum all integrators preserve such quantities, however while HamSp preserves almost at machine accuracy, AKDK preservation is at almost $8$ orders of magnitude worst, a similar disparity is obtained tracking the halo centroid.
-Seeking for a consequence of the difference in accuracy we tracked the circular velocity in experiments with smaller number of particles ($N=2000$) following the system for $400$ dynamical times at $2.1 r_\mathrm{s}$ where circular velocity peaks.
+As before we investigated the stability of energy, linear and angular momentum and density centroid for our fiducial isolated halo model, this time for hundreds of dynamical times (see figure \ref{fig:HA_long}).
+Energy conservation of HHS (black) is quite close to the global-constant time-step leapfrog (red) behaviour during the first $20-40$ dynamical times (consistent with our previous tests), however, after that it starts to slowly drift which seems to get smaller at the end of the simulation ($\sim 700\, t_\mathrm{dyn}$).
+AKDK (blue) quickly drifts to a considerably larger energy error and keeps systematically growing.
+The yellow curve represents the HHS-sTSS version that delays the time-step hierarchy updating, as we observed before, it behaves as AKDK but with smaller accuracy, although it is faster ($\sim 40\%$).
+For linear and angular momentum all integrators preserve such quantities, however, while HHS preserves them almost at machine precision, AKDK preservation is almost $8$ orders of magnitude worse.
+A similar disparity is obtained by following the halo centroid.
+Seeking for a consequence of this difference in accuracy we tracked the circular velocity in experiments with a smaller number of particles ($N=2000$) evolving the system for $400$ dynamical times at $2.1 r_\mathrm{s}$, where circular velocity peaks.
 Figure \ref{fig:Vc} shows the circular velocity profile at several times.
-Despite we find some differences, they are all inside $10 \%$.
-We conclude that at the level of high accuracy we do not expect important differences between integrators and performance is the most relevant difference.
-As far as \emph{N}-body simulations reach larger dynamical range, the smallest structures may live for a larger number of dynamical times, HamSp may offer a more stable possibility in such a case.
+Despite we find some differences, they are all inside $10\%$.
+We conclude that, at the level of high accuracy, we do not expect important differences between integrators and performance is the most relevant difference.
+As far as \emph{N}-body simulations reach a larger dynamical range, the smallest structures may live for a larger number of dynamical times, in this context HHS may offer a more stable option.